Wasserstein projection distance for fairness testing of regression models: Proofs

 Under the null hypothesis $\mathbb{P} \in \mathcal{F}_\mathcal{R}$, we have

 By central limit theorem, $\tilde{Z} \sim N(0, Cov(Z'))$ where

 \end{proof}

-\begin{proof}[Proof for~\Cref{thm:asymptotic_upper_bound}] In this proof, to dfferentiate between the test statstics from exact expectation equivalence and expectation equivalence within a tolerance, we use $\mathcal{T}$ to denote the test statistic from exact expectation equivalence, and $\mathcal{T}^{tol}$ to denote the one from expectation equivalence within a tolerance.
+\begin{proof}[Proof for~\Cref{thm:asymptotic_upper_bound}] In this proof, to differentiate between the test statistics from exact expectation equivalence and expectation equivalence within a tolerance, we use $\mathcal{T}$ to denote the test statistic from exact expectation equivalence, and $\mathcal{T}^{tol}$ to denote the one from expectation equivalence within a tolerance.

 In~\Cref{thm:limiting}, we have shown that where $\mathcal{T} = \mathop{inf}\limits_{\mathbb{Q} \in \mathcal{F}_\mathcal{R}} W_c^2(\mathbb{P}, \mathbb{Q}),$ and $\mathcal{F}_\mathcal{R}$ is the set of distributions satisfying exact expectation equivalence.